syncfusion-content/xamarin.android-docs/xamarin-android/Introduction/OverView.md

 # Welcome to Syncfusion Essential Studio for Xamarin.Android

-Essential Studio for Xamarin.Android is a comprehensive collection of enterprise-grade Xamarin.Android components for building modern Mobile applications.
+Essential Studio for [`Xamarin.Android'](https://www.syncfusion.com/products/release-history/estudio/xamarin-android) is a comprehensive collection of enterprise-grade Xamarin.Android components for building modern Mobile applications.
 It includes all the UI controls that are typically required for building line-of-business (LOB) applications including Charts, DataGrid, Gauge, Maps and much more.

 ## How to best read this user guide